 - The Public Administration Program is a member of the National Association of Schools of Public Affairs and Administration (NASPAA) and is associated with ASPA, the American Society for Public Administration.

-- The Sport Management Program is approved by the Sport Management Review Council of the National Association for Sport and Physical Education (NASPE) and the North American Society for Sport Management (NASSM).
+- The Sport Management Program is approved by the North American Society for Sport Management (NASSM).

 - The Technology Management B.S.
 Program is accredited by The Association of Technology, Management, and Applied Engineering.

 Indiana State Online Students Residing Outside of Indiana: Each of the states has its own approval processes for out-of-state institutions offering online degrees.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all ISU online programs may not be available in all states.
 Currently, online programs are not offered in the states of Arkansas and Massachusetts.
 To check the status of programs available in a particular state, visit program availability.